 Later this summer, the team will release more moths into experimental cages at Green Lakes State Park in Fayetteville, New York, and at Robert G. Wehle State Park in Henderson, New York.
 Additionally, University of Rhode Island collaborators are doing similar caged releases in other Northeastern states.

-In addition to the USDA-ARS and NYS DEC, future work will be funded by Smith Lever Funds administered by the Cornell University Agricultural Experiment Station and the New York Department of Transportation.
+In addition to the USDA-ARS and NYS DEC, future work will be funded by Smith Lever funds and the New York Department of Transportation.